What Is a LeRobot Dataset? Record, Visualize, and Train

 Keep the context alive

-Prepare the LeRobot dataset for training
+How to prepare the LeRobot dataset for training

 Cleaning and freezing the dataset schema

 You should also remove any bad demos.
 Jerky moves or failed tasks can confuse the neural network.
 Removing bad data ensures the model learns the right skills.
 Once you finish the structure, freeze it.
-This helps you keep a steady baseline for all future tests.
+This gives you a steady baseline for all future tests.
 A clean set of data is the best starting point for any robotic task.

 Splitting data for training and testing